dwd31415/GameSharing/README.md

 GameSharing
 ===========

-A C++ bridge to the Java Google Play Games Services SDK for cocos2d-X.
+GameSharing is C++ bridge to the Java Google Play Games Services SDK for cocos2d-X.
+You can use this features at the moment:
+Submit scores to Leaderboards
+Open the Leaderboards UI
+Unlock Achivements

 Requirements
 ===========